trebeljahr/trebeljahr.com/_pages/quotes.md

 > So some edges can be acquired.
 And the game of life to some extent for most of us is trying to be something like a good plumbing contractor in Bemidji.
 Very few of us are chosen to win the world's chess tournaments.
 — Charlie Munger

-> So you have to figure out what your own aptitudes are.
+> So you have to figure out what your aptitudes are.
 If you play games where other people have the aptitudes and you don't you're going to lose.
 And that's as close to certain as any prediction that you can make.
 You have to figure out where you've got an edge.
-And you've got to play within your own circle of competence.
+And you've got to play within your circle of competence.
 — Charlie Munger

 > So life is an everlasting battle between those two forces - to get these advantages of scale on one side and a tendency to get a lot like the U.S. agriculture department on the other side - where they just sit and so forth.
 I don't know exactly what they do.
 However I do know that they do very little useful work.